 If you can get past a year with your G1, you can upgrade to a G2 class license, which has fewer restrictions.
 As well, if you take a Driving School Program, you can proceed to your G2 Road test 3 months sooner!!!
-Please check the Province of Ontario’s list of approved schools before you enroll, as various schools are not accredited, and you’ll be just the same as a person who never attended.
+Please check the Province of Ontario’s list of approved schools before you enrol, as various schools are not accredited, and you’ll be just the same as a person who never attended.

 G2 Licence Restrictions